 UAS Program Manager, AARC

-Mark Blanks was born and raised in Middle Tennessee and has been involved in the aviation industry for most of his life.
-He began flying at the age of 16, earned his private pilot's license at the age of 17 and his instrument rating two years later.
-Mr. Blanks graduated from Middle Tennessee State University (MTSU) with a B.S. degree in Aerospace Maintenance Management followed by a M.S. degree in Aviation Systems from the University of Tennessee Space Institute (UTSI).
+Mark Blanks was born and raised in middle Tennessee and has been involved in the aviation industry for most of his life.
+He began flying at the age of 16, earned his private pilot's license the following year and his instrument rating at 19 years old.

-Nathan Maresch is a Lab Technologist at Kansas State University Salina.
-He graduated summa cum laude with a Bachelor of Science degree from Kansas State University in Electronic and Computer Engineering Technology.
-He served as a lab instructor for various Engineering Technology labs in the program.
-After graduating in 2009, he joined the UAS initiative to research the miniaturization of electronic circuits.
-He designed a two-dimensional obstacle avoidance system utilizing Fuzzy Logic, and is currently participating in a project involving wireless power charging.
-He holds a private pilot certificate and has some industry experience in industrial controls and automation.
-He is a member of the Institute of Electrical and Electronics Engineers and the Phi Kappa Phi honor society.
+Nathan Maresch is a K-State Salina alumnus, graduating summa cum laude with a Bachelor of Science in electronic and computer engineering technology.
+Maresch served as an instructor for various engineering technology labs at K-State Salina before joining the UAS initiative to research the miniaturization of electronic circuits.
+He has designed a two-dimensional obstacle avoidance system utilizing Fuzzy Logic and is currently participating in a project involving wireless power charging.
+Maresch holds a private pilot's license and has industry experience in industrial controls and automation.
+He is a member of the Institute of Electrical and Electronics Engineers and belongs to the Phi Kappa Phi honor society.